-It is your responsibility to summarise the evidence you have, and to use it to explain and justify your claims about your teaching quality.
+It is your responsibility to summarise the evidence you have, and to use it to explain and justify your claims, and make a case for the quality of your teaching.
 In your Self-Evaluation of Teaching Statement you should summarise the evidence you have about your teaching, and interpret it for the reader, then weave it all together to demonstrate the quality of your teaching.
 Do not expect the reader to understand the significance of your evidence.
-It is your job to explain this and to make the case for the quality of your teaching.